MrLoydHD/eShop/README.md

 ![Architecture](docs/Architecture/architecture.png)

-For a detailed sequence diagram explaining the data flow, see the [telemetry flow documentation](docs/eshop-sequence-diagram.md).
+For a detailed explanation of the data flow, see the [Comprehensive Observability Implementation Report](docs/comprehensive-observability-report.md).

 ## How to Build and Run the eShop Environment with Observability